OpenWaterFoundation/owf-model-swsi/doc-user-mkdocs-project/docs/appendix-g/use-case-babbitt-indicators.md

 *   The [Colorado Information Marketplace SWSI dataset](https://data.colorado.gov/Water/DWR-Surface-Water-Supply-Index-by-HUC/m9cg-gqek) provides access to final SWSI results but **does not** provide the SWSI configuration file.

-After downloading the model files for a SWSI run, copy the `CO-SWSI-Control.xlsx` file to the monthly `workflow` folder, overwriting the previous file if it exists.
+After downloading the model files for a SWSI run, copy the `CO-SWSI-Control.xlsx` file to the monthly `workflow/` folder, overwriting the previous file if it exists.

 ### Step 3 - Run the SWSI Analysis ###

-Each required workflow step in the month's `workflow` folder should be run to complete the SWSI analysis.
+Each required workflow step in the month's `workflow/` folder should be run to complete the SWSI analysis.

 The overall workflow for this use case contains the State of Colorado SWSI workflow and extra steps for the Babbitt Center indicators project, which creates information products and uploads to the cloud.